FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 1.rst

 The FLO-2D Pro model has been compiled for 64-bit multi-core processor computers.
 It cannot be run on a 32-bit computer.
-Recommended minimum computer requirements are at least 4 GB RAM.
+Recommended minimum computer requirements are at least 8 GB RAM.
-To install the FLO-2D on the computer hard drive, unzip the installation file and double click the file FLO-2D- PRO-Setup.exe file.
+To install the FLO-2D on the computer hard drive, unzip the installation file and double click the file FLO-2D-PRO-Setup.exe file.
 Follow the installation instructions as they appear in the dialog boxes on the screen.
 The default directory is C:\\PROGRAM FILES(x86)\\FLO-2D PRO.
 The FLO-2D model, and the processor programs are loaded into the FLO-2D Pro folder.